 Students are immersed in a habitat shared with animals and are encouraged to explore using their senses to uncover how living things grow, change and survive in nature.

-Explore Habitat Haven, where students share a habitat with wildlife and are encouraged to play, explore and learn.
+Explore a zoo habitat, Habitat Haven, where students share a habitat with wildlife and are encouraged to play, explore and learn.

 Students are supported to use all their senses as they explore the habitat and determine what living things need to survive.

 This full-day, experience with a unique education workshop, exploring the self-guided walking trails, a guided safari bus tour or joining a keeper talk.

 - The basic needs of plants and animals

 - To explore the lifecycles of various living things

 - To stimulate curiosity, wonder, imagination and questioning and allow for intentional teaching practice

 - Respect for living and non-living things and develop an awareness of the interdependence between land, plants and animals